Diabetic Neuropathy - Treatment Overview

 Treatment if the condition gets worse continued...

-Severe gastroparesis may require other treatment, such as medicines that empty the stomach more quickly or a feeding tube that is
+Severe gastroparesis may require other treatment, such as medicines that empty the stomach more quickly or a feeding tube that is inserted into the stomach.

-bladder infections or other bladder problems, such as loss of control, may require further diagnostic testing and treatments such as medicines or surgery to improve bladder function.
+Severe bladder infections or other bladder problems, such as loss of control, may require further diagnostic testing and treatments such as medicines or surgery to improve bladder function.

 - Interactive Tool: Are You Depressed?